 Day 2 Monday 28/11.

 I wanted to hire a vehicle or a driver and Moses Lodge arranged one for $100 – an actual small motor home, which turned out much better than I would have imagined.
-With virtually no traffic except for share vans and donkeys pulling carts, it was a great road especially after the disasters in Senegal.
+With virtually no traffic except for share vans and donkeys pulling carts, it was a great road, especially after the disasters in Senegal.
 We passed a few villages all seemingly based on the informal economy.
-I stopped to get something to eat – a half baguette smeared with mayonnaise from a gallon bucket and boiled egg,
+I stopped to get something to eat – a half baguette smeared with mayonnaise from a gallon bucket and a boiled egg,

 HISTORIC GEORGETOWN Tentative WHS (29/04/2015).
 Renamed Janjanbureh in 1995, is a planned port town on Janjanbureh Island (formerly MacCarthy Island) in the Gambia River in eastern Gambia.
 The town was founded by the British in 1832 to establish the settlement of Fort George for freed slaves.
 It is the furthest inland settlement of the British colonialists in Gambia.
 A few buildings from this period have been preserved: the Regional Governor’s House, the Methodist Church from 1835 and the last intact Creole-style wooden house in the town.

 The second largest town in the country, it is best known as home to Gambia’s main prison.
 The Wassu stone circles lie 22 km northwest of Lamin Koto, on the north bank across from Janjanbureh.
-The island is accessed by bridge from the south bank, and small boat ferries or government ferry on the north bank.
+The island is accessed by a bridge from the south bank, and small boat ferries or government ferries on the north bank.

-The town is pretty decrepit except for the Governor’s Residence, white well maintained buildings behind a white wall and the Methodist Church.
+The town is pretty decrepit except for the Governor’s Residence, white well-maintained buildings behind a white wall and the Methodist Church.

 Slave House.
 A building built in the 16th and 17th centuries, it was where slaves were held until sold.
-If over 50kg, they were sold immediately and if less held there until bigger?
+If over 50kg, they were sold immediately and if less held there until bigger.
 Enter a basement area with the ceiling gone and only rafters present.
-A 2 foot diameter shallow hole held water available when the tide was high and none when low.
+A 2-foot diameter shallow hole held water available when the tide was high and none when low.
 There were leg, wrist and arm mangles and chains.
 100 slaves were held in each of the two rooms.
 A small hole on the side received the food.
 Two rooms for misbehaviour were on the end, each holding 4 people, one for men and one for women.
 They were chained into iron holders with large chains holding them in.
-If there was no room, an anchor like device over their shoulders forced them to remain standing.
+If there was no room, an anchor-like device over their shoulders forced them to remain standing.
 800 GD (about $13 – more than a little bit overpriced)

 Ferry (right next to the Slave House) After waiting for the ferry to have breakfast (even though it was 12:30)d.
 We crossed with a big gravel truck and several foot passengers.
 300 GD

-MacCarthy island M@P
+MacCarthy Island M@P

 From the ferry, it was 22 km west along another great road to Wassu.

 STONE CIRCLES of SENEGAMBIA.
 Four large groups of stone circles, part of 1,000 monuments in a band 100 km wide along some 350 km of the River Gambia.
-The four groups, Sine Ngayène and Wanar in Senegal, Wassu and Kerbatch in Gambia, cover 93 stone circles and numerous tumuli, burial mounds, some of which have been excavated to reveal material that suggest dates between 3rd century BC and 16th century AD, a vast sacred landscape created over more than 1,500 years.
+The four groups, Sine Ngayène and Wanar in Senegal, Wassu and Kerbatch in Gambia, cover 93 stone circles and numerous tumuli, burial mounds, some of which have been excavated to reveal material that suggest dates between the 3rd century BC and 16th century AD, a vast sacred landscape created over more than 1,500 years.
 It reflects a prosperous, highly organized and lasting society.

 The stones forming the circles were extracted from nearby laterite quarries using iron tools and skilfully shaped into almost identical pillars, either cylindrical or polygonal, on average around 2 m in height and weighing up to 7 tons.
 Each circle contains between eight to fourteen standing stones having a diameter of four to six metres.
 The four megalithic sites inscribed bear witness to a prosperous and highly organized society with traditions of stone circle constructions, associated with burials, and persisting in certain areas over more than a millennium.

-Wassu complex Wassu is located in the Niani district of Gambia, and is made up of 11 stone circles their associated frontal stones.
+Wassu complex Wassu is located in the Niani district of Gambia and is made up of 11 stone circles and their associated frontal stones.
 The tallest stone is found in this area, with a height of 2.59 meters.
-The builders of the monuments here possessed great knowledge of their local geology in order to find the sources of laterite stones.
+The builders of the monuments here possessed great knowledge of their local geology to find the sources of laterite stones.
 Laterite, a type of sandstone, was soft when quarried and easier to cut with the metal tools they had at the time.
 It looks like coarse basalt.
 There were burials found under the circles.
 Dated between 927 and 1305 AD.

 There are 11 circles here but only about eight are intact circles of 10-14 stones.
 The stones have fallen in the other circles.
 Placing stones on top are thought to bring good luck.
 100GD

 Wassu Stone Circles Quarry Site Tentative WHS (29/04/2015).
 Vestiges of the Past.
 An ancient quarry site located 200 m east of the Wassu area.
-It was used in constructing the Wassu stone circles which are an important part of the Stone Circles of Senegambia. (called Abbaustatte der Steinkreise von Wassu on maps).
+It was used in constructing the Wassu stone circles are an important part of the Stone Circles of Senegambia. (called Abbaustatte der Steinkreise von Wassu on maps).
 The area was accidentally burned and so everything is exposed.
 There are several fallen stones but not much to see.

-nine stone circles and one double circle.
+Kerbatch complex has nine stone circles and one double circle.
 The site possesses a ‘bifid’ stone, the only known one in the area and is located in Gambia’s Nianija district.
 Kerbatch also features a V-shaped stone that had broken in three places and fallen and had been part of a frontal line.

 This is 8.5 km off the highway and not worth visiting as it is not open and appears rarely visited as weeds are growing up throughout the site.
 The stones (seen easily through the fence) are not as tall, bigger around and better dressed with smooth surfaces.
 Drive back the same way on the road. under construction – what appears to be a grand waste of money.
-About 10 elaborate concrete culverts had been built in this pancake flat area without evidence of a drop of water ever having flown anywhere near!!.
+About 10 elaborate concrete culverts had been built in this pancake-flat area without evidence of a drop of water ever having flown anywhere near!!.
 The culverts were all elevated and required enormous amounts of dirt being trucked in to elevate the road surface.
-There was active work going on with a lot of earth moving equipment.
+There was active work going on with a lot of earth-moving equipment.
 The few villages we drove through were very impoverished with wells.
 They all appeared that they could use the infrastructure, not a needless road.

 ———————————————————————————————————-